Aruna Sairam: Training

-Aruna Sairam was taught by Sangeeta Kalanithi T.Brinda, and others.
+Aruna Sairam was taught by Sangeeta Kalanithi T. Brinda.

-Shri S Ramachandran, from the bani (style) of Chittor Subramanya Pillai, expanded her already wide repertoire and taught her the fine nuances of nereval singing (improvising within poetic texts).
+S Ramachandran, from the bani (style) of Chittor Subramanya Pillai, expanded her already wide repertoire and taught her the fine nuances of nereval singing (improvising within poetic texts).
 A S Mani, a disciple of Tiger Vardacharyar, guided her through the creative process of swara singing (improvising with the sol-fa).
 Prof T R Subramanyam, an acclaimed music professor at Delhi University, taught Aruna to sing and spontaneously compose within ragam-tanam-pallavi.
-K S Narayanaswamy, the respected veena singer, taught her the subtlety of gamakas – the microtonal oscillations that mark Carnatic music.
+K S Narayanaswamy.

 Despite her extensive training, Sairam felt the need for guidance in voice training to become capable of fully expressing her creativity and knowledge through her voice.
 She met German voice maestro Eugene Rabine, who helped her discover and apply a new sound and emotion to her voice.
 She later took advice and guidance from Carnatic singer M. Balamuralikrishna.
 To this day, she remains in touch with the New York-based voice teacher David Jones.